 See this similar app called Unglue that can get the little ones to fold some laundry in exchange for more screen time.

 Some kids are into video games with racing involved.
 If that sounds like the short person living rent-free in your house, check out the VirZOOM Virtual Reality Exercise Bike and Games (available on amazon).
 This is not a cheap option, but it offers a tremendous way to stay in shape while having fun on a stationary bike.

 - Drive a virtual tank powered by the bike

 - Join an intense car race

 Xbox One offers tons of addictive games.
 I’d love to buy one of those gaming systems, but would soon abandon work and end up gaming under a bridge.
 Luckily they do offer some games that require physical movement.
-Kinect Sports Rivals is great for competing on-screen using body motion to control your avatar.
+Kinect Sports Rivals (available on amazon) is great for competing on-screen using body motion to control your avatar.
 Kids and teens will love this video game that encourages physical activity and getting exercise.
 The contests range from cliff climbing to soccer to wave-runner racing.
 One of the best aspects of this game is the realistic look of your character which can be your digital twin.
 I had a friend, an alleged adult, who used to spend hours on Madden Football customizing his team uniforms.
 Gamers love to see part of their own identity on big screens.